Sheamus: Other media

 Farrelly (credited as "Sheamus O'Shaunessy") played the role of "Two Ton" in the 2008 film The Escapist.
 In 2009, he appeared as a Celtic warrior zombie in the opening sequence of the film Assault of Darkness, and had a small part in Once Upon a Time in Dublin (aka 3 Crosses) as a security guard.
 He played Owen "Rocksteady" Rocksteed in 2016's Teenage Mutant Ninja Turtles: Out of the Shadows.
 Farrelly made a cameo appearances as Sheamus in the 2019 film Fighting with My Family a biographical sports comedy-drama about pro wrestler Saraya Bevis.
-That same year he also played Thursty in the comedy film Buddy Games.
+That same year, he also played Thursty in the comedy film Buddy Games.

-In 2024 Farrelly was invited as the special guest on College GameDay in Dublin Ireland.
+In 2024, Farrelly was invited as the special guest on College GameDay in Dublin, Ireland.
 He made headlines after being the only person on the panel to successfully pick Georgia Tech to beat FSU.
 In the following weeks he joined Georgia Tech, running out of the tunnel with them, and gave a pre game speech.
 He remains a supporter of the team.

 Farrelly runs a YouTube channel called "Celtic Warrior Workouts", in which he invites fellow wrestlers to guide him through their own personal workout routines.
 He also gives workout advice and promotes experimenting with the different fitness options.
-He later stated how burnout led to him revamping his workouts ultimately sparking the launch of the channel.
+He later stated how burnout led him to revamp his workouts, ultimately sparking the launch of the channel.

 Farrelly appeared on several episodes of Dustin's Daily News, where he had a rivalry with Dustin the Turkey, the famous Irish sock puppet; this ended with Dustin and Farrelly having a "fight", which Dustin won.
 Farrelly played a leprechaun wrestler on The Podge and Rodge Show.
 In July 2014, he made a guest appearance on the USA Network television series Royal Pains.
-In 2023 Farrelly made a guest appearance on a episode of NCIS: Los Angeles where he played a fighter called Quinton.
+In 2023 Farrelly made a guest appearance on an episode of NCIS: Los Angeles where he played a fighter called Quinton.